 Why Finding Playgrounds Along Your Route Changes Everything

 Every parent who's taken a long car trip with kids knows the struggle: you stop for gas, everyone piles out to use the restroom, and within minutes the kids are bouncing off the walls from being cooped up in the car.
 Traditional rest stops offer little more than vending machines and concrete.
 But what if every stop could be an adventure?
+SmartStops specializes in finding parks near gas stations so you can combine necessary stops with fun family time.

 The Magic of Playground Stops